ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 As this operation involves a new
-[transaction](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator), we need to tell the
+[transaction](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator), it is needed to tell the
 tool which private key to use:

 ```bash